 Almighty Father, you blessed your people most abundantly through the gift of your son, Jesus Christ, who offered his Body and Blood as the source of eternal life.
 Bless us as we continue to do your work at St. John Vianney, especially during the Building a Brighter Future Capital Campaign.
 Help us to invest in our future, providing for our community dedicated to the sacrifice of your son.
 We ask this through Christ, our Lord.
 Amen

 The History of St. John Vianney

 St. John Vianney Parish was established on September 28, 1979 by Bishop Francis F. Reh.

-For the first four years, the community was housed in the P.A.C. of the Diocesan Center.
+For the first few years, the community was housed in the P.A.C. of the SS.
+Peter & Paul High School.

 Ground breaking for the new Parish Center was held on May 8, 1982.
 Service in the new Parish were held for the first time on February 5, 1983.

 The Parish Center was dedicated by Bishop Kenneth Untener on May 22, 1984.
 Classrooms, a Gathering Area, and expanded worship space were completed for Easter 1996.